ROBOTIS-GIT/emanual/docs/en/platform/openmanipulator_x/opencr_operation.md

 **NOTE**: Upload **OpenCR example source code** to OpenCR before run **processing source code**.
 {: .notice--info}

-The user can use processing program to manipulate the OpenManipulator.
+The user can use processing program to manipulate the OpenMANIPULATOR.

-  To manipulate the OpenManipulator, click the toggle button to `CONTROLLER ON`.
+  To manipulate the OpenMANIPULATOR, click the toggle button to `CONTROLLER ON`.

   ![](/assets/images/platform/openmanipulator_x/OpenManipulator_chain_processing_3.png)

-  The user can manipulate the OpenManipulator-X in the [joint space]{: .popup}.
+  The user can manipulate the OpenMANIPULATOR-X in the [joint space]{: .popup}.
   Set the joint angles.
 Then click the `SEND JOINT ANGLE` button.
 And set the gripper parameter.
 Then click the `SET GRIPPER` button.
   ![](/assets/images/platform/openmanipulator_x/OpenManipulator_chain_processing_4.png)

-  The user can manipulate the OpenManipulator-X in the [task space]{: .popup}.
+  The user can manipulate the OpenMANIPULATOR-X in the [task space]{: .popup}.
 Click the `TASK SPACE CONTROL` button to change the tab.
-  Click the desired direction button to manipulate the OpenManipulator.
+  Click the desired direction button to manipulate the OpenMANIPULATOR.

   ![](/assets/images/platform/openmanipulator_x/OpenManipulator_chain_processing_5.png)